According to Wired, ransomware is one of the fastest growing threats in cybersecurity, with global damages predicted to reach £15 billion by 2021.

 One-third of all cyber attacks in 2020 can be attributed to three main ransomware groups, Ryuk, Maze and Sodinokibi.
 Other key trends for 2020 ransomware include threats of data exfiltration and publication.

-We've outlined some of the most common ransomware and malware threats during 2020:
+We've outlined some of the most common ransomware and malware threats during 2020 so you can keep up to date on this continuously evolving threat:

 Maze—by its own reports—came to a close in 2020, but whether or not that is true remains to be seen.
 Maze worked differently from other ransomware groups that infect victims with file-encrypting malware and then hold files for ransom.
 Maze captured headlines by being the first ransomware group to exfiltrate data and threaten to publish the data unless their ransom was paid.
 This became a popular tactic among other ransomware groups.